davidhuser/data-pack-importer-vagrant/README.md

 Installer for [data-pack-importer](https://github.com/jason-p-pickering/data-pack-importer)

 Vagrant isolates all dependencies and requirements into a Virtual Machine (Ubuntu 16.04).
 The "host" is your local computer while the "guest" is a isolated VM.
-Shared documents can only be transferred via the `/vagrant` folder in your repository.

 This is meant to run on almost any system.
-However, you will need a substantial amount of RAM (4 GB) and disk space (5 GB).
+However, you will need a substantial amount of RAM (4 GB) and disk space (5 GB) - if you're on a slow computer (i.e. only 4GB RAM), see [chapter "Other"](#Other) for details.

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Install [Vagrant](https://www.vagrantup.com/downloads).